IARCbioinfo/SComatic-nf/README.md

 Step 3: Merging base count matrices of all cell.  <br>

 Step 4: Detection of somatic mutations.
-Consists of 2 steps:  <br>
+Consists of 2 steps:

 	&nbsp; Step4.1.
 Applies a set of hard filters and Beta binomial tests to discount sites affected by recurrent technical artefacts as somatic mutations.  <br>